karolencina/karolencina/README.md

 ### Hi there 👋

-- 📍 I’m currently learning Python and Swift
+- 📍 I’m currently learning Python
-- 👯 I’m looking to collaborate on anything that sounds interesting!
 - 💬 Ask me about Drupal
-- 📫 How to reach me: karolencina@icloud.com
+- 📫 How to reach me: karolina.lencina@arqiva.com